There are a number of techniques you can use while searching to get better and more relevant results.

 Once you've searched, you can also limit your results by some of these fields.
 This is extremely useful if you want all of your articles to have been published within a certain date range, or for them all to be peer-reviewed.
 Look for these in the menus beside your search results.

 A proximity search forces a database to find results where one search term appears within a certain number of words of another search term.
 The proximity operator varies according to the database.

-Examples from an Ebscohost database:
+Examples from an EBSCOhost database:

-business N3 competitive advantage (N=near) This will find results where business is within 3 words of competitive advantage in any order
+employability N3 higher education (N=near) This will find results where employability is within 3 words of higher education in any order

 employability W3 higher education (W=within) This will find results where employability is within 3 words of higher education in the order in which you entered the search terms

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.

 Charles Sturt University is an Australian University, TEQSA Provider Identification: PRV12018.
 CRICOS Provider: 00005F.